~ An Ode to Fine ~

 I wasn’t put on this earth to be aesthetically pleasing–at best it’s a pleasant coincidence ;)

 And to spend my time working to be that is taking away from what I was actually put on this earth for.

 So this is an ode to fine.

-To the tummy that gets a little roll (or 2…) when I sit down, and my one buttcheek showing early signs of dimpling that drove me into a squatting frenzy for about a week.
-(Would’ve been longer but, I’m lazy.
-LOL).
+To the tummy that gets a little roll (or 2…) when I sit down, and the one thigh showing signs of dimpling that drove me into a squatting frenzy for about a week.
+(Would’ve been longer but, I’m lazy. lol).